eideasy/e-seal-digital-signature-service/README.md

 ### Deployment instructions on Raspberry PI

-1. Copy the docker machine to your Raspberry and load it.
-Assuming you have installed ubuntu server to the PI at 192.168.8.240 then follow these commands
+1. Copy the docker machine to your Raspberry or other device and load it.
+Assuming you have installed ubuntu server at IP 192.168.8.240 then follow these commands
    ```
    rsync -avz --progress eseal.tar rock@192.168.8.238:/home/rock